Canner/WrenAI/wren-ai-service/README.md

 ### Pipeline Evaluation

-- go to the `eval` folder and run `poetry install` to install the dependencies
 - execute commands in the `wren-ai-service` folder
   - to run the evaluation dataset curation app: `make data_curation_app`